 I had one of those terrifying END OF THE WORLD dreams, three months in a row, each a different dream.
 After the first I started getting really serious about prepping.
 After the third I had an intense urgency to get my preps in order.
 My prepping began by stocking up on the things we frequently used.
 We had five meals that we regularly ate so we stocked up on those food items when I first started prepping which was a couple of years before the dreams.
 After the dreams, I realized that having some food wasn’t enough.
 I needed at least a year supply of food, water, light/heat, first aid/hygiene supplies, protection supplies, communication supplies, and a financial plan.
 I also wanted to become self reliant in all of these categories.

-Prepping for Beginners – Quick Start Plan
+Prepping for Beginners – Food Storage Cheap

 - Decide what preps are important and create a checklist of essential preps.
 Here is a link to a 17 page PDF Preppers Supply Checklist that helps me to stay organized, set goals, and see areas in which I need to improve.